fermyon/developer/content/bartholomew/quickstart.md

 # Build the Bartholomew CLI
 $ make bart
 ```

+> If `make bart` fails with `make: cargo: No such file or directory`, you need to [install Rust from this link](https://www.rust-lang.org/tools/install).

 > NOTE: The procedure in the example code block above will create the `bart` executable binary file inside the `~/bartholomew/target/release/` directory.
 Please ensure that this new binary executable is added to your system path.